 At GYC we have both deep water and drying trot moorings.
 The drying moorings allow access three hours either side of high water and the deep water moorings are accessible at any state of the tide.
-None of our moorings have direct access from the shore so all mooring holders need a tender to go out to their mooring.
+None of our moorings have direct access from the shore so all mooring holders need a tender.
 A trot boat is operational on club race days.
-We also have an all tide visitor pontoon connected to the main clubhouse.
+We also have an all tide visitor pontoon connected to the main clubhouse that can be used by members for short periods.